 Professor David Oliver is a trustee of the Royal College of Physicians after three years as their clinical vice president.

-David is currently seconded to the King's Fund as visiting fellow, alongside his clinical job as an NHS consultant in geriatrics and general internal medicine at the Royal Berkshire NHS Foundation Trust, where he was also lead clinician and clinical director.
-While at the King’s Fund, he co-authored the report Making our health and care systems fit for an ageing population and has worked with numerous health economies advising on integrated services for older people, and co-organised conferences and workshops and blogs regularly.
+David is a visiting fellow at the King's Fund, alongside his clinical job as an NHS consultant in geriatrics and general internal medicine at the Royal Berkshire NHS Foundation Trust, where he was also lead clinician and clinical director.

 He is immediate past president of the British Geriatrics Society having also been its honorary secretary.
 He is also visiting professor of medicine for older people at City, University of London.